therickybobbeh/hasurra-apollo-explore/labs/phase-7-hasura-ddn/README.md

 - Enhance semantic metadata for AI understanding
 - Chat with your data using the PromptQL console
 - Create reusable automation workflows

+**⚠️ Note:** PromptQL is currently in private beta.
+You must request access from Hasura at https://promptql.io.
+If you don't have access yet, skip to the Alternative Options below.

 **Keep your DDN services running and proceed to Lab 7.5!**